-- 130. All of the foregoing allegations are repeated and realleged as if fully set forth herein. - 131.
-FARRA prohibits the government from returning a noncitizen to a country where it is more likely than not that he would face torture. - 132.
+- 127. All of the foregoing allegations are repeated and realleged as if fully set forth herein. - 128.
+FARRA prohibits the government from returning a noncitizen to a country where it is more likely than not that she would face torture. - 129.
+It is more likely than not that G.Y.J.P. will face torture if she remains in El Salvador. - 130.
 Pursuant to regulation, only an immigration judge, after full removal proceedings in immigration court, can determine whether a minor faces a risk of torture if removed from the United States.
-8 C.F.R. § 1208.16(a). - 133.
-Defendants applied the Title 42 Process and regulation to Plaintiff, to provide for his summary expulsion without placing them into full removal proceedings. - 134.
-The application of the Title 42 Process to Plaintiff therefore violated § 1231(b)(3), FARRA, and their implementing regulations. - 135.
+8 C.F.R. § 1208.16(a). - 131.
+Defendants applied the Title 42 Process and regulation to G.Y.J.P., and summarily expelled her from the United States without placing her into full removal proceedings.

+- 132. The application of the Title 42 Process to G.Y.J.P., resulting in her expulsion to El Salvador where she faces threat of torture, therefore violated § 1231(b)(3), FARRA, and their implementing regulations. - 133.
 Defendants' actions were contrary to law.
-See 5 U.S.C. § 706(2)(A). - 136.
-In addition, by refusing to grant Plaintiff access to full removal proceedings, Defendants have withheld and unreasonably delayed actions mandated by the statute.
+See 5 U.S.C. § 706(2)(A). - 134.
+In addition, by refusing to grant G.Y.J.P. access to full removal proceedings, Defendants have withheld and unreasonably delayed actions mandated by the statute.
 5 U.S.C. § 706(1).